 The POX Lover: An Activist’s Decade in New York and Paris

-Anne-Christine d’Adesky is a veteran AIDS journalist, lesbian activist, and Haitian rights advocate who has lived several lives; in her new book, The POX Lover: An Activist’s Decade in New York and Paris, she takes measure of what she has learned from the chaotic, tragic, challenging and inspiring experiences along the way, including her analysis of the rise of populism and extreme nationalism now sweeping the globe.
+Anne-Christine d’Adesky is a veteran AIDS journalist, lesbian activist, and Haitian rights advocate who has lived several lives.
+Inher new book, The POX Lover: An Activist’s Decade in New York and Paris, she takes measure of all she has learned from the chaotic, tragic, challenging and inspiring experiences along her way, including an analysis of the rise of populism and extreme nationalism that is now sweeping the globe.

 Meandering through indelible moments in time, d’Adesky takes us on a tour of Manhattan’s once-funky and now-gentrified East Village: through squatter protests and civil disobedience clashes with police to all-night drag and art-dance parties.
 She relives the fun-loving anarchy of the Lesbian Avengers (which she co-founded) and their dyke marches, and the iconic public funerals staged by the AIDS activist group ACT UP.